-What we didn’t know was just how wonderful that “alternate route” would be.
-Jordan is now five years old and thriving at Little Trotters Farm & Nursery School.
+What we didn’t know was just how wonderful that “alternative route” would be.
+Jordan is now six years old and thriving at Village Montessori.
 He is engaging and kind-hearted.
 He has a marvelous sense of humour and a contagious, deep-belly laugh.
-He loves to read, play with his cars, and give his little sister loads of trouble, as all good older brothers should!
+He loves to read, play with his cars, and give his little sister loads of trouble!

 This is Jordan.